philippinelch/ML_project1/README.md

 x_train and x_test are both composed of 321 columns containing informations (numerical and categorical data) on lifestyle and clinical factors of patients (each row corresponding to a person associated to an ID).
 y_train is composed of two column : ID (associated to patient) and MICHD (1 = patients have a coronary heart disease (MICHD); -1 = the person does not have a MICHD).

-Respondents (participants) were classified as having coronary heart disease (MICHD=1) if they reported having been tol by a provider they had MICHD or if they reported having been told they had a heart attacks or angina.
+Respondents (participants) were classified as having coronary heart disease (MICHD=1) if they reported having been told by a provider they had MICHD or if they reported having been told they had a heart attacks or angina.

 ## Data Preprocessing and Feature Selection